banzaicloud/pipeline/docs/developer.md

 [tutorial](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
 Please set the `clientid` and the `clientsecret` in the auth section, with the GitHub generated values.

+> If you are not using HTTPS set auth.secureCookie = false, otherwise you won't be able to login via HTTP.

 #### Set Required Environment Variables

 For accessing Vault the `VAULT_ADDR` env var has to be set, Pipeline stores JWT access tokens there.